mvolkmann/blog/src/drizzle.md

 This is preferable to manually deleting the file because doing so can break subsequent `drizzle-kit` commands.

-This does not undo changes made by the migration.
+WARNING: This does not undo changes made by the migration!

-TODO: How can you do that?
+Drizzle does not provide a mechanism for rolling back applied migrations.
+To do that, create a new migration that reverses the changes and apply it.

+To iterate on schema changes in a development environment without creating a new migration `.sql` file for the changes, skip the use of `npm run migrations:generate` and just use `npm run migrations:push`.
+This syncs your schema with the database schema directly.

 ## Drizzle Studio